smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

 ### Bring up of NGC components in Network Edge mode

 - If OpenNESS (Edge Controller + Edge Node) is not yet deployed through openness-experience-kit, then:
-  Enable the role for ngc by changing the `ne_ngc_enable` variable to `true` in `inventory/default/group_vars/all/20-enhanced.yml` before running `deploy.py` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.
+  Set `flavor` as `core-uplane` in `inventory.yml` before running `deploy.py` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.
 If not, skip this step.

 - If OpenNESS Edge Controller + Edge Node is already deployed (but without enabling the ngc role) and at a later stage you want to enable NGC components then:
   Enable the role for ngc by changing the `ne_ngc_enable` variable to `true` in `inventory/default/group_vars/all/20-enhanced.yml` and then re-run `deploy.py` with specified `limit: controller` variable in `inventory.yml` (define only one cluster on which the role should be enabled) as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.